-The planning processes of uThukela district municipality not only define what will be accomplished within a given timeframe, but also the numbers and types of human resources that will be needed to achieve the defined business goals (e.g., number of human resources; the required competencies; when the resources will be needed; etc. The human resource plan was developed and adopted by Council by 21 May 2024.
+The planning processes of uThukela district municipality not only define what will be accomplished within a given timeframe, but also the numbers and types of human resources that will be needed to achieve the defined business goals (e.g., number of human resources; the required competencies; when the resources will be needed; etc. The human resource plan was developed and will be adopted by Council in May 2025.
 It is important to indicate that the HR Plan is aligned to the municipality's HR strategy and is fully implemented.